hybridgroup/gocv/README.md

 		source ./env.sh

-Now you should be able to build or run any of the examples:
+Now you should be able to build or run any of the command examples:

-		go run ./examples/showinfo.go
+		go run ./cmd/version/main.go

-The showinfo.go program should output the following:
+The version program should output the following:

 		gocv version: 0.0.1
 		opencv lib version: 3.3.0